adamhalasz/uniqid/Readme.md

 uniqid.time() -> "iob0ucoj"
 ```

-## Webpack and Browserify
+## Webpack, Browserify, Vite

-Since browsers don't provide a Process ID and in most cases neither give a Mac Address using uniqid from Webpack and Browserify falls back to `uniqid.time()` for all the other methods too.
+Since browsers don't provide a Process ID and in most cases neither give a Mac Address using uniqid from Webpack, Browserify and Vite falls back to `uniqid.time()` for all the other methods too.
 The browser is the single process, single machine case anyway.

 ## Debug
 Debug messages are turned off by default as of `v4.1.0`.
 To turn on debug messages you'll need to set `uniqid_debug` to `true` before you require the module.